zaporylie/docker-drupal-dev/README.md

-Drupal Docker Image for developers
+[Deprecated] Drupal Docker Image for developers
 ===============================

+**Thanks for your interest but this project is now deprecated.
+Visit http://github.com/drupal-docker if you're looking for Drupal-Docker integration.
+Following organization is a direct successor of all repos which are related to Drupal&Docker and created by me.
+Thanks and good luck!**

 [![Build Status](https://travis-ci.org/zaporylie/docker-drupal-dev.svg?branch=master)](https://travis-ci.org/zaporylie/docker-drupal-dev)